 Challenging a Personal Representative

-Family members sometimes suspect that the person appointed as personal representative or executor isn’t the best person for the job.
+Family members sometimes suspect that the person appointed as a personal representative or executor isn’t the best person for the job.
 They may even have reason to believe the person is behaving improperly or unlawfully in carrying out their duties.

 Grounds for challenging the personal representative include: